dooseokjeong/BPTC-NOSO/README.md

 To train SNNs using BPTC, run this command:

 ## Evaluation
-To evaluate SNNs on MNIST or N-MNISt, run this command:
+To evaluate SNNs on MNIST or N-MNIST, run this command:

 ## Pre-trained models
 You can download pretrained models here: